 Withdrawing from the University

-To withdraw from Shenandoah University at any time during the academic year, a student is required to obtain a Withdrawal Form from the Office of Enrollment Management and Student Success.
+To withdraw from Shenandoah University at any time during the academic year, a student is required to obtain a Withdrawal Form from the Office of Student Success.
 This form must be completed and returned to that office in order for the withdrawal to be processed in an accurate and timely manner.
 A student who fails to withdraw properly may receive failing grades in all currently enrolled courses and may be ineligible for a proration of tuition and fees as described below.

 Tuition Proration Policy